dgroomes/my-software/README.md

 ## Wish List

-General clean-ups, TODOs and things I wish to implement for this project
+General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Consider restoring (at `b3154dde` and before) the shortcuts I had defined for `navi`.
 There was some good knowledge there, but I never wound up using `navi`.